Igor's Techno Club

 uv tool run cowsay -t "Hello world"

-# short version
+# short alias

 uvx cowsay -t "Hello world"